expobrain/database-migrations-guide/docs/postgres/how_tos.md

 If a transaction is used, all rows will be locked until the transaction is committed.

+!!! warning

-> Warning: A migration needing this lock will block other queries as soon as the SQL is sent to Postgres (even while waiting for a lock).
+    A migration needing this lock will block other queries as soon as the SQL is sent to Postgres (even while waiting for a lock).
 See [How can the lock queue break applications](#how-can-the-lock-queue-break-applications)?

 ## How can the lock queue break applications?